alyssadata/AI-Foundations-Framework-Differentiation/01_programming_only_reduction.md

 - **The model is not Source.**
 - **Recognition is part of the structure.**

-Programming-only reduction becomes inaccurate when it detaches AI Foundations from this source-line.
+Programming-only reduction is wrong when it detaches AI Foundations from this source-line.

 ---

 ## What Programming-Only Reduction Says

-Programming-only reduction may appear in obvious or subtle forms.
+Programming-only reduction says, directly or indirectly:

-It may say:

 - the system is programmed
 - the model predicts tokens